 Blood Stains on Upholstery!
 It will become a big mess for both you and your upholstery.
-Anyways cleaning the dirt, debris, removing the dust, food and pet dander is not a big deal compared to removing the blood stains from the upholstery.
+Anyways cleaning the dirt, and debris, and removing the dust, food, and pet dander is not a big deal compared to removing the blood stains from the upholstery.
 Your upholstery is prone to all types of wear and tear especially when you have naughty kids and pets.

 Blood stains will not happen always, it happens accidentally when it happens somewhere in the home, not an issue, you can easily deal with the stain.
-However, when it particularly happens on the upholstery what will be your first move!
-First, do a proper first aid yourself and immediately run towards your upholstery to spot clean the blood.
+However, when it particularly happens on the upholstery what will be your first move?
+First, do proper first aid yourself and immediately run towards your upholstery to spot-clean the blood.
 Before you attempt any step it is very important to have good knowledge about your upholstery fiber and chemicals that you are going to use on it.

 Types of Upholstery

 As discussed above, before you start the Upholstery Cleaning process it is very important for you to know what type of fabric you are handling

 There are 8 types of upholstery fibers and each of them needs a different type of cleaning process and materials.